AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/best-practice-how-to-organize-your-programs.md

 ---
 unique-page-id: 6848705
-description: Best Practice: How to Organize your Programs - Marketo Docs - Product Documentation
+description: Best Practice -How to Organize your Programs - Marketo Docs - Product Documentation
-title: Best Practice: How to Organize your Programs
+title: Best Practice -How to Organize your Programs
 ---

 # Best Practice: How to Organize your Programs {#best-practice-how-to-organize-your-programs}